ansys/pydynamicreporting/README.rst

 ------------
 To use PyDynamicReporting, you must have a locally installed and licensed copy of Ansys 2023 R2 or later.

+To use PyDynamicReporting Serverless (ansys.dynamicreporting.core.serverless), you must have a locally installed and licensed copy of Ansys 2025 R1 or later.

 Basic usage
 -----------